Our very own cacao farm has reaped two (2) awards to date. Both firsts in and for the Philippines!

 Thank you for the continued support!
 Daghang salamat!

-We are very proud to announce that the beans from our cacao farm – Puentespina Farm has been recognized as one of the BEST 50 BEAN SAMPLES out of the 166 cacao beans samples received from 40 countries at the 2017 Edition of the Cocoa Excellence Programme in France!
+Our cacao farm is one of the producers that made it to the list of ‘BEST 50 BEANS IN THE WORLD’.
+A total of 166 cacao bean samples from 40 countries competed at the 2017 Edition of the Cocoa Excellence Programme in France!
+Mabuhay!

 The Cocoa of Excellence (CoEx) Programme is the entry point for cocoa producers to participate in the International Cocoa Awards (ICA), a global competition recognizing the work of cocoa farmers and celebrating the diversity of cocoa flavours.

 List of the best 50 samples http://www.cocoaofexcellence.org/-the-best-50-samples-2017/

 Our venture into cacao growing started in 2003 when our founders, Roberto and Charita Puentespina, leased a cacao farm in Malagos, Baguio District, Davao City.
 A farmer at heart, Charita Puentespina rehabilitated the trees and soon after harvested the cacao pods.
 We now operate a 60-hectare cacao farm and employ around 100 in-house farmers.
 (These are farmers whose passion is farming but unfortunately do not have their own lands to till).
 In addition to our own harvest, we also source wet cacao beans from small growers in the area to promote sustainability in the community.
 We also built a training facility on the farm to teach farmers good cacao growing practices.
 We provide farm inputs & run an Extension Service to those who need further assistance.